IBM/z_ansible_collections_samples/cics/cmci/override_failure/README.md

-# Retrieving operational data from running CICS regions
+# Customising when a CMCI module should fail

 This sample playbook demonstrates how to override the default failure criteria of the CMCI modules.

 In this sample, the `cmci_get` module from the `ibm_zos_cics` collection is used to retrieve a `PROGRAM` from a specified CICS region.
 In the event that the module fails because the program doesn't exist, this failure is ignored, and any subsequent tasks are allowed to proceed.
 Failures resulting from other conditions will still cause the playbook to fail.

 Try running this sample with the name of a `PROGRAM` that does exist, and one that doesn't, to see how the `failed_when` criteria prevents module failure.

 This sample additionally shows how to automate installation of pre-requisites for the `cmci_*` modules.